ITLimJiaWei/ID-ASG-2/README.md

 <h3>Possible Problems</h3>

 1. The API i chose to use, SWAPI stated in its documentation that it has a limit of 10,000 requests a day.
 Though it is unlikely to hit this high limit, it should be kept in mind.
-2. Search Function was tested to work but may have inconsistent delays from pressing "Submit" to the information appearing.
+2. Search Functions were tested to work but may have inconsistent delays from pressing "Submit" to the information appearing.